ring-lang/ring/bin/README.md

-In this folder we store the binary files (Executable & DLL/So libraries).
+In this folder we store the binary files (Executable files).

-These files are different based on the target platform (Windows, Linux and Mac OS X).

 Don't commit the binary files, just keep this folder empty.